 Sale and Distribution of Printed Material has been defined as a special use in Definitions Rule R651-608-21 and is prohibited without a permit in R651-635-1(a).

 Recommended Action

 We recommend that the Board delete Rule R651-623, Sale or Distribution of Printed Material.

-R651.
-Natural Resources, Parks and Recreation.

-R651-623.
-Sale or Distribution of Printed Material.

-R651-623-1.
-Permit Required.

-The sale, posting, or distribution of printed matter is prohibited without a permit.